lxc/incus/doc/installing.md

     On Debian systems, running `apt install incus` will get Incus installed with all dependencies required for running containers and virtual machines.
     If you only wish to run containers in Incus, you can run just `apt install incus-base`.
-    If migrating from LXD, also run `apt install incus-extra` to get the `lxd-to-incus` command.

 1. Zabbly package repository